modelscope/richdreamer/dataset/gobjaverse/README.md

 # Example: python ./scripts/data/download_gobjaverse_alignment.py --json_path gobjaverse_alignment.json --save_dir /path/save_dir
 python ./download_gobjaverse_alignment.py --json_path gobjaverse_alignment.json --save_dir ./gobjaverse_alignment
 ```
+- If you find this dataset useful and have cleaned and filtered it further, we would appreciate being contacted for updates！

 ## Folder Structure
 - The structure of gobjaverse rendering dataset: